Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 To create a retention policy, follow the steps below:

-• Step 2: Select Retention policy-> New retention policy.
-Enter a name and description.
+• Step 2: Click + New retention policy, then provide a Name and Description.

 You can choose to: